Facebook Pixel

 What Is a Shooting Star Candlestick Pattern?

-A bearish reversal pattern is a type of chart pattern in technical analysis that signals a potential shift from an upward trend to a downward trend.
+A bearish reversal pattern is a type of pattern in technical analysis that signals a potential shift from a bull market to a bear market.

 This pattern occurs when the market sentiment changes from bullish (positive) to bearish (negative), indicating that the price, which has been rising, is likely to start falling.